 Accepted mediums for the two-dimensional artwork are as follows:

-- Drawings, including pastels, colored pencil, pencil, charcoal, ink and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-- Mixed Media (In that you may use more than two mediums such as pencil, ink, watercolor, etc.)
+- Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 All entries must be an original in concept, design and execution and may not violate any U.S. copyright laws.

 The Congressional Art Competition began in 1982 to provide an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.